nhs-r-community/git_training/guides/introduction_to_git.md

 * The ability to try out experiments without the risk of breaking your main code

 ### Glossary of terms

 Here's a list of commonly used Git terms, keep it on hand as it will help you understand the technical jargon mentioned in the next few sections:

 * [Git terminology](https://www.javatpoint.com/git-terminology)

-### Common basic commands:
+### Common basic commands

 Below is a list of common commands for reference.
 We only list basic commands here.
 This is just to flag to you that these commands exist.

 * Create a new Git repo locally: `git init`.
 The init command is short for "initialise", it's the command that will do all of the initial setup of a repository.
 The folder needs to actually exist before we can create a new repository with Git.

 * Clone an existing Git Repository: `git clone <url>`.
 Happens only once, when you need to create a local copy of a Git repository.

 * Check whether any files have changed in a repository: `git status`.
 It lists the files you've changed and those you still need to add or commit.
 It displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
 Status output does not show you any information regarding the committed project history.